zenpoet88/uva-cs-auth-workflow-openstack/cloud_config.md

  * `instance_size_map` - object.
 This object maps high-level instance size names to openstack flavor names.

- * `security-group` - the security group to use when creating nodes.
+ * `security-group` - string.
+The security group to use when creating nodes.

+ * `enterprise_url` - string.
+The url for your enterprise that's used to create a domain.

 ##  Sub-fields